-In order to achieve this goal and to provide the growing number of students (1566 students participated in group tutoring during AY `16-17) equitable access to group tutoring, Academic Tutoring modified the process by which students request tutoring at the beginning of a semester.
+In order to achieve this goal and to provide the growing number of students (The Tutoring Program filled 1,792 tutoring requests, serving 1,272 undergraduate students in AY '17-18) equitable access to group tutoring, Academic Tutoring modified the process by which students request tutoring at the beginning of a semester.

-- Students will receive an email outlining the details of their tutoring assignment on September 20.
+- Students will receive an email outlining the details of their tutoring assignment or waitlist status on September 20.

-- Once the open access period ends and registered students receive group and/or waitlist assignment(s), the tutoring portal will switch to a first-come first-served approach for all students.
+- Once the open access period ends and students receive group and/or waitlist assignment(s), the tutoring portal will reopen and handle requests on a first-come first-served basis for all students.

 Group tutoring is offered Sundays 2-10 pm and Mondays-Thursdays 6-10 pm.
 Tutors have either taken the course or proven competency, and have been trained by experienced Tutor Leaders.
 We do our best to offer various group sessions, but students might need to alter their schedule to accommodate the available tutoring sessions.